top of page

 Review

-what should I expect when visiting interface orthotics?
+what should i expect when visiting interface technology?

-• Pain or rubbing caused by the orthosis
+• Pain or rubbing caused by the device

-• Lasting areas of redness or blisters forming after periods of wearing the orthosis
+• Lasting areas of redness or blisters forming after periods of wearing the device

 • Issues/concerns with fit or comfort